-The proposed Phase 1 study will evaluate a novel hEGFRvIII-CD3-biscFv Bispecific T cell engager (BRiTE) in patients diagnosed with pathologically documented supratentorial WHO grade IV malignant glioma with an EGFR mutation (either newly diagnosed or at first progression/recurrence) at the Preston Robert Tisch Brain Tumor Center at Duke University.
+The proposed Phase 1 study will evaluate the safety and tolerability of a novel hEGFRvIII-CD3-biscFv Bispecific T cell engager (BRiTE) in patients diagnosed with pathologically documented supratentorial WHO grade IV malignant glioma with an EGFR mutation (either newly diagnosed or at first progression/recurrence) at the Preston Robert Tisch Brain Tumor Center at Duke University.
+The Phase 1 study is expected to initiate in the second half of 2025.

-The primary objective of this Phase 1 study is to determine the safety and tolerability of BRiTE and recommend Phase 2 dose of BRiTE injected with and without activated polyclonal T-cells in among a patient population that includes newly diagnosed patients after completion of standard of care therapy consisting of radiation and adjuvant temozolomide, and patients at first progression (defined as progression during or after standard of care radiation and adjuvant temozolomide).
+The primary objective of this Phase 1 study is to determine the safety and tolerability of escalating doses of BRiTE and recommend Phase 2 dose of BRiTE injected with and without activated polyclonal T-cells in among a patient population that includes newly diagnosed patients after completion of standard of care therapy consisting of radiation and adjuvant temozolomide, and patients at first progression (defined as progression during or after standard of care radiation and adjuvant temozolomide).
+The study is powered to show statistical significance in the emergence of dose-related toxicities.
+The primary clinical endpoint is the proportion of patients with dose-limiting toxicity within each dose level.
+Secondary endpoints include objective response rate per modified Response Assessment in Neuro-Oncology (RANO) and time for the concentration of BRITE to reach half of the level administered.

-Another secondary objective is to describe the PK in subjects treated with BRiTE.
+Another secondary objective is to describe the pharmacokinetics ("PK") in subjects treated with BRiTE.
 A population PK analysis will be performed to characterize the PK of BRiTE using the software Nonlinear Mixed Effects Modeling (NONMEM, version 7.2).
 Different structural PK models (e.g., 1 and 2 compartment) with linear or non-linear (e.g., Michaelis-Menten) kinetics will be fitted to the plasma concentration-time data of BRiTE.